6 FAM 400

 (a) Be capable of performing the specific responsibilities of their assigned position in the event evacuation or shelter-in-place (and, as directed, an internal relocation) is necessary, as outlined in the facility’s FEAP or as presented during emergency training;

 (b) Be Department personnel.
 But if they are contractors or employees of contractors, they are designated emergency response staff members only if authorized by their contract.
-Contract wording approved by A/LM/AQM for contractors who wish to volunteer to as emergency response staff is available from A/OEM/PPD;
+Contract wording approved by A/OPE/AQM for contractors who wish to volunteer to as emergency response staff is available from A/OEM/PPD;

 (c) Perform the duties prescribed in the appropriate FEAP in conjunction with their regular duties; and